 The most common reason you feel light headed is the result of hyperventilation.

 When your body experiences anxiety, it triggers the fight or flight system, which is the system designed to prepare your body for rapid movement.
 One of the symptoms is breathing quickly.
-It's not 100% clear why breathing quickly is advantageous from a biological perspective, but the most likely reasons include:
+It's not 100% clear why breathing fast is advantageous from a biological perspective, but the most likely reasons include:

 - Breathing quickly helps your heart move blood around the important muscles and organs.